scott-mescudi/sigma/README.md

 # SigmaLang 🚀✨

-An esoteric programming language, in Golang for heaven's sake.
+An esoteric programming language with faster built time than rust lol, built in Golang for god sake.

 ![Demo](./sigma.gif)